marcocapano/marcocapano/about.md

 In my future I'd like to release an open source app and learn more about programming languages and graphics programming.

+#### Experience
+Now working at Peak, where we build a Brain Training Game selected within Best Apps of The Year by Apple in 2014. *(April 2019 - now)*

+Previously worked for the apps agency [Pushapp](www.pushapp.me) where I worked on multiple projects, both in Swift and Objective-C. *(November 2017 - April 2019)*

 [⬇️📃 Download my cv](/cv_marcocapano.pdf)

 ## Get in touch!